 Eden McCallum is a perfect match for me.
 I think it’s the future of strategy consulting.

 What I find is that clients are looking for a personal, hands-on, “can do” approach.
 As a client partner at one of the big strategy firms you are forced to move away from solving the problem to selling the next project.
 Working with Eden McCallum resets that balance.
-Their in-house partners take the lead in the proposal phase, leverage their excellent talent pool to create the best teams for the project and provide all the traditional support functions of a McKinsey and Bain, so my focus as Client Director can firmly be on the delivery of results.
+Their in-house partners take the lead in the proposal phase, leverage their excellent talent pool to create the best teams for the project and provide all the traditional support functions of a McKinsey and Bain, so my focus can firmly be on the delivery of results.

 Also, crucially, at Eden McCallum you are not assigned to a project, but asked.
 Therefore you always work in a team with consultants who commit to only those projects they have the expertise, passion and time for.

 All in all, Eden McCallum is the reason I have been able to continue to do rewarding work in top-tier, team-based strategy consulting, while trying to make the world a safer place.

 What have been some of the high points in your work with Eden McCallum?